 Appalachia Then and Now

-Since 1965, ARC has made almost 34,000 targeted investments and invested over $5.65 billion in Appalachia, which has been matched by nearly $11.7 billion in other federal, state, and local funding sources.
+Since 1965, ARC has funded over 34,000 economic development projects and invested over $6 billion in Appalachia, which has been matched by over $12 billion in other federal, state and local funding sources.

-While significant improvements have been made in key economic factors such as poverty, per capita income, and high school graduation rates, Appalachia still lags behind the rest of the nation on a number of socioeconomic indicators.
-In order for the region to recover from economic disruptions, address the substance abuse crisis, and attract additional private sector investment, more work is needed.
+While significant improvements have been made in key economic factors such as poverty, per capita income and high school graduation rates, Appalachia still lags behind the rest of the nation on a number of socioeconomic indicators.
+More work is needed to help Appalachia recover from economic disruptions, address the substance use disorder crisis, and attract additional private sector investment.

 The Chartbook